Athletics Engineered Videos

 Science of the tennis racket's sweet spot

 In this episode, we visited The Ohio State University Indoor Tennis Center to chat with engineering major and men's tennis team leader Kevin Metka about the sweet spot on a racket.
-Coach Ty Tucker and Engineering Lecturer Krista Kecskemety served up some helfpul facts.
+Coach Ty Tucker and Engineering Lecturer Krista Kecskemety served up some helpful facts.

 Golf & the Back: Adding insight to injury